Facilities and Resources

 Brigham and Women’s Hospital is a 708-bed medical complex.
 A 13-floor Cardiovascular building (Carl J. and Ruth Shapiro Cardiovascular Center) houses the CV imaging program since May 2008.
 This includes 136 inpatient beds and the outpatient clinics for Cardiovascular Medicine, Vascular Surgery and Cardiac Surgery, an integrated Noninvasive Cardiovascular Imaging Center, and Interventional services.
 The Noninvasive Cardiovascular Imaging Center is a fully integrated state-of-the-art facility providing multi-modality, multi-disciplinary imaging care in a patient-centric manner.
 The Imaging Center has approximately 22,600 square feet in area and includes general patient areas, imaging laboratories, image processing areas, and dedicated reading room.

-The laboratory includes two dedicated D-SPECT systems (Spectrum Dynamics), one SPECT/CT system (VERITON-CT, Spectrum Dynamics) and two digital PET/CT 64 systems (GE DRX/VCT).
-The laboratory is fully integrated within the Nuclear Medicine division and has access to additional imaging systems in the main hospital building including 4 dual-head SPECT systems (Siemens e-CAM), and a SPECT/CT system (Siemens Symbia T6).
-The nuclear cardiology laboratory has a dedicated hot lab for handling radiopharmaceutical doses in the Cardiovascular Center, and a cGMP central radiopharmacy for
+The laboratory includes two dedicated D-SPECT systems (Spectrum Dynamics), and two PET/CT 64 systems (GE Discovery MI).
+The laboratory is fully integrated within the Nuclear Medicine division and has access to additional imaging systems in the main hospital building including 2 SPECT systems (two GE NM 830), and two SPECT/CT systems (one Siemens Intevo, and one Spectrum Dynamics Veriton-CT).
+The nuclear cardiology laboratory has a dedicated hot lab for handling radiopharmaceutical doses in the Cardiovascular Center, and a cGMP central radiopharmacy for the preparation of SPECT and PET radiopharmaceuticals.

 Nuclear Cardiology